 The scale reached its highest (400+ pounds) in 2006.
 Meanwhile the old gastric band dug into my stomach causing scar tissue and adesions that frightened off most of the surgeons I went to asking them to remove it.
 I finally had a revision from the band to an RNY gastric bypass in 2006 by a highly skilled surgeon.
 I was in ICU for days, but I lived!

-Riding the honeymoon-high of rapid weight loss from post-op restriction and over-consumption of energy drinks to fuel my nearly compulsive exercising, I lost over 120 pounds in less than a year.
+Riding the post-op honeymoon high of rapid weight loss and cases of energy drinks to fuel my obsessive workouts, I lost over 120 pounds in less than a year.
 The next year I lost only 20 pounds.
 Then I hit a plateau and my energy bottomed out.
 I was too fatigued to do much of anything except teach and blog.
-Half the weight came back even though I was consuming a restricted amount of food.
+I couldn’t even stand in the shower.
+I regained half the weight, even though I was consuming a small amount of food.